 On 4 March 2021, the Technology and Construction court handed down a decision concerning a claim arising out of the procurement run by High Speed Two Limited (HS2) for a Construction Partner contract for Old Oak Common Station.

 The winning bidder was a consortium made up of four companies (BBVS).
 The procurement challenge was brought by an unsuccessful bidder, Bechtel Limited (Bechtel), against HS2 for breaches of duties imposed under the Utilities Contracts Regulations 2016 (UCR).

-This article provides you with an overview of the issues raised, the decision which was reached and key points which were raised in the judgement.
+This article provides you with an overview of the issues raised, the decision which was reached and key points which were raised in the judgment.

 Issues raised by Bechtel

 Bechtel challenged the outcome of the procurement for a number of reasons including:

 - Manifest errors in scoring – Bechtel alleged that HS2 carried out its evaluation for a number of questions in manifest error, such that BBVS should have scored lower and Bechtel should have scored higher